The Monday After: James Franklin had a rough day, and Penn State's coach is lucky it didn't get worse

 Penn State lost to Ohio State 27-26 on Saturday night, squandering a 26-14 lead with eight minutes left to play.
 While there were a lot of individual moments that led to the final result, the one most were harping on following the final whistle was Penn State's play call on fourth-and-5 from the Ohio State 43-yard line with 1:22 to play.

-Why you would want to give the Ohio State defense the chance to dictate your play there instead of putting the game in quarterback Trace McSorley's hands there, I'll never know, but Penn State went with the play it went with, and it didn't work.
+Why you would want to give the Ohio State defense the chance to dictate your play there instead of putting the game in quarterback Trace McSorley's hands, I'll never know, but Penn State went with the play it went with, and it didn't work.
 Ohio State won, and Penn State's got an uphill battle to fight if it wants to win the Big Ten and possibly reach the College Football Playoff.

 Now, any loss is frustrating, but conference losses against top-five teams at home on national television are more frustrating than others, particularly when you lose by a point after having a two-score lead with less than half a quarter to play.